 - Proposed delegation of power to other executives which is approved by the Board of Directors

-- To attain goals in line with mission and vision devised by the Board of Directors
+- To attain goals in line with the mission and vision devised by the Board of Directors

-- Reviewing performance of the company, of various departments and taking corrective measures
+- Reviewing the performance of the company, of various departments and taking corrective measures

 - Monitoring expenditures and keep the profitability of the company intact